softozor/csharp-bdd-tdd/doc/live-coding-session.md

 ![Add new SpecFlow Feature File](/doc/img/AddNewSpecFlowFeatureFile.png)

 You will be provided with a feature file about a calculator adding two numbers.
-Just replace that specification with the above `Feature: Technical Officer manages persons`.
+Just replace that specification with the above [feature](#feature- to-be-implemented).
 Copy the feature with the scenarios.

 Also, make sure to disable SpecFlow's single file generation: